skarpdev/hapi-test-utils/README.md

 ## Auth

-Often you develop apis that are either fully protected or partially protected with authentication and authorization, e.g like this:
+Often you develop apis that are either fully or partially protected with authentication and authorization, e.g like this:

 ```js
 const Hapi = require('hapi');